 Barry Keppard, AICP

-Barry Keppard is the Manager of the Public Health Division at the Metropolitan Area Planning Council (MAPC).
+Barry Keppard is the Director of the Public Health Department at the Metropolitan Area Planning Council (MAPC).
 Previously, he was a Senior Regional Planner with MAPC and leading work for the implementation of the MetroFuture Plan through a combination of public health, land use, environmental, and transportation planning projects.

 Additionally, Barry is leading MAPC's internal Health in All Policies initiative to integrate approaches, findings, and recommendations into the organization's practice areas, including Clean Energy, Housing, Transit Oriented Development, and Climate Change Adaptation.